remaro-network/blog-posts/ESR#1.md

 ## Check our work

-We hope that you are now curious to check our paper!
+We hope you are now curious to check out our papers!

-In case we would like to read our papers, here is the title for the active learning paper:
+If you would like to read them, here is the name of our paper on active learning:

 > "Uncertainty Driven Active Learning for Image Segmentation in Underwater Inspection.", by Luiza Ribeiro Marnet, Yury Brodskiy, Stella Grasshof, and Andrzej Wąsowski.

-And this is the title for the sim-2-real paper:
+For the Sim2Real paper, here is the reference:
 > "Bridging the Sim-to-Real GAP for Underwater Image Segmentation",  by Luiza Ribeiro Marnet, Stella Grasshof, Yury Brodskiy, and Andrzej Wąsowski.

-For the second paper we also release a dataset for underwater pipeline segmentation that can be downloaded in the [link]([https://link.springer.com/chapter/10.1007/978-3-031-59057-3_5](https://zenodo.org/records/10951363))
+We also released a dataset for underwater pipeline segmentation, which can be downloaded from this [link]([https://link.springer.com/chapter/10.1007/978-3-031-59057-3_5](https://zenodo.org/records/10951363))

 ## References
 [^1]: [Kendall, Alex, and Yarin Gal.
 "What uncertainties do we need in bayesian deep learning for computer vision?."
 Advances in neural information processing systems 30 (2017).](chrome-extension://efaidnbmnnnibpcajpcglclefindmkaj/https://proceedings.neurips.cc/paper_files/paper/2017/file/2650d6089a6d640c5e85b2b88265dc2b-Paper.pdf)